joj-macho/joj-macho.github.io/tutorials/python/python-oop.md

 The first main tenet of Object-Oriented Programming is encapsulation, a concept that entails bundling related data and code into a single unit known as a class.
 This unit serves as a protective container, combining attributes and methods that operate on the data, while hiding the intricate implementation details from external code. <br>
 Encapsulation serves two primary purposes: it combines attributes and methods that operate on the data, and it hides the complex implementation details of how the object works.
 This bundling and hiding facilitate a cleaner and more maintainable code structure.

+The purpose of a class is encapsulation, which means two things: The data and the functions that manipulate said data are bound together into one cohesive unit.
+The implementation of a class’s behavior is kept out of the way of the rest of the program.
+(This is sometimes referred to as a black box.)

 #### Access Modifiers